-10 Muscle atrophy is a reduction in the skeletal muscle and may be caused by various 11 factors, including muscle disuse, aging, and starvation (Jackman and Kandarian, 2004).
-In 12 muscle atrophy, the fatigue resistance is lower, and the muscle fiber is reduced in diameter 13 (Jackman and Kandarian, 2004).
-The World Health Organization (WHO) classified 14 sarcopenia, the age-related loss of muscle, as a disease and suggested that it should be 15 managed (Anker et al., 2016; Cao and Morley, 2016).
-Several meta-analysis studies have found that the prevalence of sarcopenia has increased in older adults around the world (Yuan 16 17 and Larsson, 2023).
-To prevent muscle atrophy, adequate intake of dietary nutrients and 18 increasing the protein anabolic capacity of skeletal muscle are necessary (Deutz et al., 2014; 19 Bowen et al., 2015).
+Muscle atrophy is a reduction in the skeletal muscle and may be caused by various factors, including muscle disuse, aging, and starvation (Jackman and Kandarian, 2004).
+In muscle atrophy, the fatigue resistance is lower, and the muscle fiber is reduced in diameter (Jackman and Kandarian, 2004).
+The World Health Organization (WHO) classified sarcopenia, the age-related loss of muscle, as a disease and suggested that it should be managed (Anker et al., 2016; Cao and Morley, 2016).
+Several meta-analysis studies have found that the prevalence of sarcopenia has increased in older adults around the world (Yuan and Larsson, 2023).
+To prevent muscle atrophy, adequate intake of dietary nutrients and increasing the protein anabolic capacity of skeletal muscle are necessary (Bowen et al., 2015; Deutz et al., 2014).

-Wall and Van Loon (2013) found that supplementation with dietary protein and essential amino acids can help preserve muscle mass during disuse-induced muscle atrophy.
+Wall and van Loon (2013) found that supplementation with dietary protein and essential amino acids can help preserve muscle mass during disuse-induced muscle atrophy.
 Similarly, dietary protein supplementation during muscle disuse atrophy in healthy older men did not result in muscle loss during short-term disuse (Dirks et al., 2014).
-In addition, Thalacker-Mercer et al. (2007) suggested that inadequate protein intake during age-related muscle atrophy may downregulate transcripts encoding essential muscle proteins and protein

-26 synthesis.
-There is also a possibility of gut microbiota being changed by the dietary protein

-27 (Albracht-Schulte et al., 2021; Wu et al., 2022).
+In addition, Thalacker-Mercer et al. (2007) suggested that inadequate protein intake during age-related muscle atrophy may downregulate transcripts encoding essential muscle proteins and protein synthesis.
+There is also a possibility of gut microbiota being changed by the dietary protein (Albracht-Schulte et al., 2021; Wu et al., 2022).

-Therefore, the objective of this study was to evaluate the effect of goat meat treatmenton muscle atrophy and changes in gut microbiota in animal models.
+Therefore, the objective of this study was to evaluate the effect of goat meat treatment on muscle atrophy and changes in gut microbiota in animal models.

-31 Materials and Methods
+Materials and Methods

-32 1.
 Preparation of goat meat diet

-The 12-month-old female goat meat used in the diet preparation was provided by Gaon 33 34 Agricultural Corporation (Gangjin, Jeollanam-do, Republic of Korea).
-Each cut of goat meat (forelegs, hind legs, loin, and ribs) was cubed into $2 \text{ cm} \times 2 \text{ cm} \times 2 \text{ cm}$, and the cube samples 35 36 were placed into sterilized bags and boiled in an 80°C water bath until the core temperature reached 77°C (Son et al., 2014).
-The cooked meat was stored in a -80°C deep freezer for one 37 day and freeze-dried for 48 h in a freeze-dryer.
-The freeze-dried meat was ground into powder, 38 and the powdered goat meat mixture of the four cuts (1:1:1:1) was added to the 2018S (2018S 39 40 Teklad Global 18% Protein Rodent Diet; Envigo, Madison, WI, USA) at 8%.
+The 12-month-old female goat meat used in the diet preparation was provided by Gaon Agricultural Corporation (Gangjin, Korea).
+Each cut of goat meat (forelegs, hind legs, loin, and ribs) was cubed into 2 cm×2 cm×2 cm, and the cube samples were placed into sterilized bags and boiled in an 80°C water bath until the core temperature reached 77°C (Son et al., 2014).
+The cooked meat was stored in a -80°C deep freezer for one day and freeze-dried for 48 h in a freeze-dryer.
+The freeze-dried meat was ground into powder, and the powdered goat meat mixture of the four cuts (1:1:1:1) was added to the 2018S (2018S Teklad Global 18% Protein Rodent Diet; Envigo, Madison, WI, USA) at 8%.
 It simulated the inclusion of goat meat in a regular diet pattern.
-The concentration of goat meat in the diet 41 corresponds to the average daily intake of red meat per person (69.5 g for a 60 kg Korean), 42 according to the 2016 Korea National Health and Nutrition Examination Survey (KCDC, 2018).
-43 44 The dose was converted for mice according to the clinical trial guidelines of the U.S. Food and 45 Drug Administration (FDA, 2005).
+The concentration of goat meat in the diet corresponds to the average daily intake of red meat per person (69.5 g for a 60 kg Korean), according to the 2016 Korea National Health and Nutrition Examination Survey (Korea Centers for Disease Control and Prevention [KCDC], 2018).
+The dose was converted for mice according to the clinical trial guidelines of the U.S. Food and Drug Administration (FDA, 2005).

-47 2.
 Animal experimental design